 Open carry means to to carry a firearm in public in circumstances where the firearm is fully or partially (e.g, holstered) visible to others.
 Some states specify that open carry occurs when the weapon is “partially visible,” while others may require the weapon to be “fully visible” to be considered carried openly.
 States may impose various restrictions including age limits, criminal history conditions, geographic limits, etc.

 Open carry laws generally fall into one of four categories:

-Permissive Open Carry States — Allow gun owners who can legally possess a firearm, to openly carry a gun without a permit or license (includes Alaska, New Mexico and West Virginia)
+- Permissive Open Carry States — Allow gun owners who can legally possess a firearm, to openly carry a gun without a permit or license (includes Alaska, New Mexico, West Virginia and Utah)

-Licensed Open Carry States — Allow gun owners to carry firearms openly only after they are issued a permit or license (includes Connecticut, Indiana and Utah) or open carry is not specifically addressed in state statutes, but a permit or license is required to carry a handgun (New Jersey and New York).
+- Licensed Open Carry/Not Addressed States — Allow gun owners to carry firearms openly only after they are issued a permit or license (includes Connecticut and Indiana) or open carry is not specifically addressed in state statutes, but a permit or license is required to carry a handgun (Massachusetts, New Jersey and New York).
 Although open carry may not be expressly prohibited in these states, individuals may want to proceed with caution as open carry may be uncommon and may cause alarm in public.